Windows

 Sizing

-Hardware requirements for VirtualMetric depends on total number of monitored object (Hyper-V VM, Microsoft IIS WebSite, Microsoft SQL Server Database etc.) and intervals used.
-The following values are provided as reference for common usage of VirtualMetric (based on 20 seconds interval).
-Inventory collections are not included in this calculations.
+Hardware requirements for VirtualMetric depends on the total number of monitored objects (Hyper-V VM, Microsoft IIS WebSite, Microsoft SQL Server Database, etc.) and intervals used.
+The following values are provided as reference for typical usage (based on 20 seconds interval).
+Inventory collections are not included in this calculation.

 Bare Metal